aristosMiliaressis/pwnctl/README.md

 task definitions & task profiles can be seeded trough yaml files or created trough the rest api & cli.

+task definitions can have monitoring rules that are only evaluated for `Monitor` type operations.

 **`task-definitions.yml`**
 ```YAML
 Profiles: [ "all" ]